Last revision: June 18, 2026

 We will only collect, use, and share your Personal Data where we are satisfied that we have an appropriate legal right to do so.
 We may have the legal right to do so because:

-(1) you have consented to us using Personal Data.
+(1) you have consented to our use of your Personal Data;

-(4) and/or our use of your Personal Data is necessary to comply with a relevant legal or regulatory obligation.
+(4) our use of your Personal Data is necessary to comply with a relevant legal or regulatory obligation.

 Fulfilling your Transaction Request